keithdv/AsyncAsDesigned/AsyncAsDesigned/ExecContextSyncContext/ReadMe.txt

 Throughout this Task.Delay represents any asynchronous operation

 Exercise 1 - Baseline
-     - View the Output Window
   Console Application - AsyncAwait_A(true)
-     - Different thread on the continuations because SynchronizationContext.Current == null
+     - Different thread on the continuations because SynchronizationContext.Current == null and thread 1 is stuck at .Wait()
      - All three ThreadLocals loose their value on the new thread
-     - AsyncLocal correctly retains its value following the logical execution WPF Application - AsyncAwait_A(true)
+     - AsyncLocal correctly retains its value following the logical execution
+	 - Culture code is correctly changed on each continuation WPF Application - AsyncAwait_A(true)
      - Same thread on the continuations because SynchronizationContext.Current = DispatcherSynchronizationContext
-     - ThreadLocals A, B and C retain their value
+     - ThreadLocals retained on continuation
-     - AsyncLocal correctly retains its value following the logical execution
+     - AsyncLocal correctly "loses" values on continuation
+	 - Culture code is correctly changed on each continuation

 Exercise 2 - Task and Thread Debugger Window AsyncAwait_A(pause: 10000) - Pause with enough time to break